 - Only treatment is eligible for Medicaid funding (not prevention, outreach, or recovery support).

-If approved, the SUD 1115 waiver would allow Oregon to pay all residential facilities using Medicaid funds.
+The SUD 1115 waiver would allow Oregon to pay all residential facilities using Medicaid funds.
 OHA will use these new funds to also provide the supports needed to prevent substance use disorder, identify substance use disorder and sustain long-term recovery.